TusharAMD/Runn/games/Space War/README.md

 </div>

 ## ⚡️  Introduction
+To move Spacecraft use right and left arrow of keyword

 # ✅ Install Dependecies:
   - You must have Python 3.8.3 or above.
 I expect everyone will have it.
 If not then update it now what are you waiting for.